jubayer718/jubayer718/README.md

 ###

-<p align="left">I'm a Junior Frontend Developer passionate about building beautiful and interactive web applications.
+<p align="left">I'm a Frontend Developer passionate about building beautiful and interactive web applications.
 My expertise lies in JavaScript, React.js, and Tailwind CSS, and I love crafting seamless user experiences.
 Nowadays, I primarily work with React.js to develop modern, dynamic UIs, while also diving into full-stack development.
 On the backend, I enjoy working with Express.js, Mongoose, and MongoDB to create scalable server-side applications.
 Always eager to learn and improve, I strive to write clean, efficient, and maintainable code.
 Let's build something amazing together! 🚀</p>

 ###